 Hailing from Cincinnati, Miriam has been performing in classical, contemporary, and musical theatre since the age of 10.
 She graduated with honors from Webster University's Conservatory of Theatre Arts with her BFA in Acting in 2009, studying under professors Kat Singleton, Gary Glasgow, Bill Lynch, Bruce Longworth, and Jef Awada.
 Some of her favorite roles include Ophelia in (re)discover theatre's Hamlet, Kate in Dancing at Lughnasa (Webster University), Woman 2 in Jacques Brel is Alive and Well and Living in Paris, and Anne Page in The Merry Wives of Windsor with Shakespeare Festival Saint Louis.
 Miriam moved to Chicago in October 2009 and leapt into the theatre scene, performing and taking classes with various companies along the way.
 Most recently she played Woman 1 in "Play", and Bam in "What Where", both with (re)discover.

-Contact Janet with questions about audience concerns, costume/prop/design rental and scheduling questions.
+Contact Danielle with questions about budgetary and scheduling questions.